 To qualify for the baccalaureate degree, a student must meet the degree requirements established by the faculty for the class in which he or she has matriculated.

 Matriculation at Hamilton is contingent upon a student's written acceptance of the Honor Code regulations.
 The code covers all coursework and course examinations at Hamilton during a student's college career.
-Complaints alleging violations of the Honor Code shall be submitted in writing by instructors or students to the chair of the Honor Court or to the associate dean of students for academics.
+Complaints alleging violations of the Honor Code shall be submitted in writing by instructors or students to the chair of the Honor Court or to the associate dean of students (academics).

 The number of full-credit courses (or the equivalent) required for graduation is 32.
 They must be completed with passing grades; a grade of C- or higher must be achieved in at least one-half of the courses taken at Hamilton.
 No more than 15 course credits in a single department earned after entering the College, including transferred credits, may be counted toward the courses required for graduation.
 Each unit of credit is equivalent to four semester hours.